GerritCodeReview/gerrit/Documentation/dev-readme.txt

 started on that site.
 When the test has finished the Gerrit daemon is shutdown.

-For instructions on running the integration tests with Maven, please click link:dev-maven.html#run-acceptance-tests[here].
+For instructions on running the integration tests with Maven or Buck, please refer to:

+1. link:dev-maven.html#tests[Running integration tests with Maven]

+2. link:dev-buck.html#tests[Running integration tests with Buck]

 Running the Daemon